Skill Substitution, Expectations, and the Business Cycle: Introduction

-Lastly, this paper contributes to the literature on belief formation and its interplay with the business cycle \citep[e.g.,][]{beaudry2006stock, blanchard2013news, enke2019correlation, nowzohour2020more}.
-Based on large-scale survey data on the expected value of different degrees, I show that aggregate UR increases are substantially more salient than local conditions and reduce the expected value of an academic degree.
-At the same time, the expected value of a vocational degree is stable over the business cycle.
-For low-achieving male graduates without college-educated parents, recessions even increase the expected value of a vocational degree.
-This belief is at odds with empirical evidence showing that college graduates, especially those in majors with more general skill sets, workers with more general skills, and graduates from selective institutions are less vulnerable to recessions \citep[see][respectively]{hoynes2012recessions, altonji2016cashier, eggenberger2022specific, weinstein2025recession}.
-The literature on expectations in education has not yet explicitly studied the influence of the business cycle \citep[see][for an overview]{giustinelli2023expectations}.
+Lastly, this paper contributes to the literature on belief formation and its interplay with the business cycle \citep[e.g.,][]{beaudry2006stock, blanchard2013news, enke2019correlation, nowzohour2020more} and is the first to study its effect on expectations in education \citep[see][for a survey]{giustinelli2023expectations}.
+I show that, in particular, changes in aggregate labor market conditions reduce the expected value of academic degrees.
+In contrast, the expected value of an apprenticeship, and thus more specific skills, is stable across the business cycle.\footnote{This belief is at odds with empirical evidence showing that university graduates, especially those with more general skills, are less vulnerable to recessions \citep[see][respectively]{hoynes2012recessions, altonji2016cashier, eggenberger2022specific}.} These responses reflect extrapolation from current conditions rather than forward-looking updating, consistent with experience-based belief formation \citep{malmendier2011nagel, malmendier2016learning, nagel2026experiences} and also matter for eventual choices.
+I show that these beliefs directly affect enrollment intentions of high school students.